fal-works/hlc-compiler/README.md

 ### hlc-compiler Options

-Basically there is no "mandatory" options, however sometimes you might have to specify some options explicitly depending on your environment.
+Basically there is no "mandatory" option, however sometimes you might have to specify some options explicitly depending on your environment.

 #### `--srcDir [path]`